Causality Pursuit from Heterogeneous Environments via Neural Adversarial Invariance Learning: A Unified Framework

 \subsection{Sketch of the Generic Result and Its Applications}

-The non-asymptotic results in \cref{sec:fairnn} can be extended to be the result for the general FAIR estimation framework, formally stated in \aosversion{Theorem B.1}{\cref{thm:oracle}}, which unifies the identification condition and $L_2$ estimation errors for specific $(\Theta_g, \Theta_f)$ or $(\mathcal{G}, \mathcal{F})$ under the least squares loss $\ell(y,v)=\frac{1}{2}(y-v)^2$.
-We sketch the main idea and informal statement here and defer the complete result and applications to \aosversion{Appendix B}{\cref{sec:theory-appendix}}.
+The non-asymptotic results in \cref{sec:fairnn} can be extended to the general FAIR estimation framework, formally stated in \aosversion{Theorem B.1}{\cref{thm:oracle}}, which unifies the identification condition and $L_2$ estimation errors for specific $(\Theta_g, \Theta_f)$ or $(\mathcal{G}, \mathcal{F})$ under the least squares loss $\ell(y,v)=\frac{1}{2}(y-v)^2$.
+We sketch the main idea here and defer the complete result and applications to \aosversion{Appendix B}{\cref{sec:theory-appendix}}.